-Convergent plate boundary' is those Jtere two plates collide against each other.
+Convergent plate boundary is those where two plates collide against each other.
 They are also known as 'consuming plate boundaries' or 'destructive plate boundaries'.
-Here the leading edge of one plate having relatively lighter material overrides the other plate and the overridden plate boundary of relative denser material is sub ducted or thrust into the upper mantle and thus a part of the crust in lost in the mental.
+Here the leading edge of one plate having relatively lighter material overrides the other plate and the overridden plate boundary of relative denser material is sub ducted or thrust into the upper mantle and thus a part of the crust is lost in the mantle.
 This is why convergent plate margins are called destructive margins.
 There are three types of convergent boundaries.